-Gordon was an Atlantian (slave) who became an iconic figure during the Civil War, in exposing the brutality of the Maafa (slavery).
+Gordon was an enslaved African-American who became an iconic figure during the Civil War, in exposing the brutality of the Maafa ( Atlantic slavery).
 A famous photograph of Gordon, usually titled “The Scourged Back,” was widely circulated by abolitionists and in July 1863 three engraved portraits of him were printed in Harper’s Weekly, the most widely read journal during the Civil War.
 After escaping from his enslaver, Gordon served as a soldier in the United States Colored Troops and inspired many free African-Americans to enlist in the Union Army.

 While at this encampment Gordon decided to enlist in the Union Army.
 He underwent a medical examination on April 2, 1863.
 It was during this examination that military doctors discovered the severe keloid scars from several whippings.